-The fair value of long-term debt (Level 3) differs from the carrying amount in the consolidated financial statements.
-The estimated fair value of long-term debt as of December 31, 2013 and 2012 was \$11,077 million and \$7,035 million, respectively, determined as a result of discounting using estimated market interest rates for similar financing arrangements.
+The fair value of long-term debt differs from the carrying amount in the consolidated financial statements.
+The estimated fair value of long-term debt as of December 31, 2014 and 2013 was \$11,259 million and \$11,170 million, respectively.
+The fair value of long-term loans (Level 3) was determined as a result of discounting using estimated market interest rates for similar financing arrangements.
 These amounts include all future cash outflows associated with the long-term debt repayments, including the current portion and interest.
 Market interest rates mean the rates of raising long-term debt by companies with a similar credit rating for similar tenors, repayment schedules and similar other main terms.
-During the year ended December 31, 2013, the Group did not have significant transactions or events that would result in nonfinancial assets and liabilities measured at fair value on a nonrecurring basis.
+The fair value of bonds (Level 1) was determined based on market quotations as of December 31, 2014 and 2013, respectively.

-Note 16.
+Note 17.
 Financial and derivative instruments (continued)